 And then there came musicians.

-Classic rock and metal bands back in the days always identified themselves as outsiders.
-They portrayed this image in their lyrics, how loud the music, and most importantly, how they look.
+Classic rock and metal bands back in the day always identified themselves as outsiders.
+They portrayed this image in their lyrics, how loud the music was, and most importantly, how they look.
 It was an excellent branding strategy adopted by these bands to go against social norms so that they get noticed.

 Band members growing long hair was part of their strategy to go against the social norm.
 In a society where all the men had short hair, having long hair as a musician was definitely a way to stand out and buck the system.